About MSME Energy Map

 The MSME Energy Map is a dynamic tool that provides insights into energy intensive MSME clusters across the country, on which detailed energy related information and data are available.
 It allows access to useful information on the hosted MSME clusters at a number of levels.
 The Map was conceptualized and developed under the EESE partnership between SDC and TERI.

-- The Map can also be explored with an easy-to-use search tool, based on search criteria such as industrial sub-sector; state; and energy consumption (low/medium/high).
-For instance, the search tool can be used to depict, for a specific industrial sub-sector, the locations of (hosted) MSME clusters under that sub-sector, as well as to provide access to information on each of the clusters.
+The Map can also be explored with an easy-to-use search tool, based on search criteria such as industrial sub-sector; state; and energy consumption (low/medium/high).
+For instance, the search tool can be used to depict, for a specific industrial sub-sector, the locations of (hosted) MSME clusters under that sub-sector, as well as to access information on each of the clusters.
 This gives a holistic view of the sub-sector concerned, highlighting contrasts as well as common aspects among clusters and offering potential for comparative studies, cross-learning, and so on.